 This depends on the severity of the incident reported.

-Standard: 5 working days
+For non-urgent (standard) issues: within 5 working days